-Founded in 2003, The Walrus is a Canadian general interest magazine which publishes long-form journalism on Canadian and international affairs, along with fiction and poetry by Canadian writers.
+Founded in 2003, The Walrus is a Canadian general interest magazine that publishes long-form journalism on Canadian and international affairs, along with fiction and poetry by Canadian writers.
 The current editor is Jessica Johnson.
 According to their about page: “The Walrus provokes new thinking and sparks conversation on matters vital to Canadians.
 As a registered charity, we publish independent, fact-based journalism, produce national, ideas-focused events, and train emerging professionals in publishing and non-profit management.”

 Funded by / Ownership

-The magazine and website is owned by the Walrus Foundation and revenue is derived through advertising, subscriptions and donations.
+The magazine and website are owned by the Walrus Foundation and revenue are derived through advertising, subscriptions, and donations.

 Analysis / Bias

-In review, The Walrus publishes well written long form journalism covering the topics of Environment, Business, Health, Politics. the Arts and Society.
+In review, The Walrus publishes well written long-form journalism covering the topics of Environment, Business, Health, Politics. the Arts and Society.
 Headlines and articles often utilize strongly loaded words such as this: What to Read When the World is On Fire and this Why Canada Should Interfere in the 2020 American Election.
-Neither of these stories utilize hyperlinked sourcing on the website, however these are print articles that cannot.
+Neither of these stories utilizes hyperlinked sourcing on the website, however, these are print articles that cannot.
 With that said, they indicate where the information comes from which is appropriate.

 Editorially, The Walrus reports negatively on conservatives such as this: Stephen Harper and the Theo-cons, while reporting favorably on the progressive left: Fake Left, Go Right.
 In general, The Walrus reports news factually and uses credible sourcing, while promoting a progressive bias in story selection.

 Overall, we rate The Walrus Left Biased based on strongly left-leaning editorial positions and High for factual reporting due to a clean fact check record.
 (5/15/2016) Updated (D. Van Zandt 11/28/2019)